Hurricane Opal: Elsewhere in the United States

-Northeastern United States

 In New Jersey, thunderstorms with heavy rain, averaging around 3.5 in countywide, caused flooding of small streams and roadways including United States Route 46.
 The heavy rain was represented as the first significant dent in the drought that had affected northern New Jersey since September 1994.
 Storm totals included 6.7 in in Wawayanda, 5.3 (135 mm) in Hackettstown, 4.5 in in Oak Ridge, 4.2 in in Clinton and 4.10 in in Pequannock.

 The remnants of Opal caused severe thunderstorms that uprooted trees near Belvidere.
 Trees and wires were down in scattered parts of the county including Route 57 near the Tri-county Firehouse.
 Downed wires caused power outages in Hackettstown and Mansfield Township.

 The remnants of Hurricane Opal passed over northwest Pennsylvania on Thursday night (5th/6th) and caused wind gusts up to 50 mph and sustained winds of 20 to 30 mph.
 Heavy rains accompanied the storm and averaged 1.5 to 2.5 in.
 Flooding was localized and not significant since drought conditions preceded the storm.
 The prolonged period of strong winds brought down trees and limbs along with some power lines.
 At least one automobile was damaged by a downed tree in Erie.
 Several farms reported fields of corn blown down and apples and other fruit being stripped from trees.
 The actual crop damage estimate was unknown.